Vengeance (2009 film): Crew

 Vengeance is a French–Hong Kong co-production between Hong Kong company Media Asia and French distributor ARP Sélection.
 The film was produced by Milkyway Image, the Hong Kong independent production company founded by Johnnie To and Wai Ka-fai.
 The film reunites To and Wai, following their collaboration on the 2007 Hong Kong film Mad Detective.
-The crew for Vengeance were based mainly in Hong Kong, and were previous contributors of To's previous films: Cheng Siu-Keung served as a cinematographer; Stanley Cheung served as a costume designer; during post-production Martin Chappell served as a sound editor, while David M. Richardson served as the film's editor; Lo Tayu composed the film's score, having done the same for To's previous films, Election, All About Ah-Long and The Big Heat; Nicky Li, a member of the Jackie Chan Stunt Team served as an action choreographer.
+The crew for Vengeance were based mainly in Hong Kong, and were previous contributors of To's previous films: Cheng Siu-Keung served as a cinematographer; Stanley Cheung served as a costume designer; during post-production Martin Chappell served as a sound editor, while David Richardson served as the film's editor; Lo Tayu composed the film's score, having done the same for To's previous films, Election, All About Ah-Long and The Big Heat; Nicky Li, a member of the Jackie Chan Stunt Team served as an action choreographer.